PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper-circle/+page.md

 ::: tip More configuration methods

-This webpage only contains descriptions of the configuration methods that are specific to the `PaperCircle` figure. `PaperCircle` also supports the configuration methods described on the page :docs[PaperFigure].
+This webpage only contains descriptions of the configuration methods that are specific to the `PaperCircle` figure.
+The `PaperCircle` figure also supports the configuration methods described on the page :docs[PaperFigure].

 :::